pudding-art/graduation_thesis/readme.txt

+This is modified at 3:37 to test branch collapse.
 Creating a new branch is quick & simple.
 Using switch instruction to Creating a branch.
 Creating a new branch is quick.